 In footnote 14 the opinion elaborates upon the reference to Chief Justice Marshall:

-‘Marshall’s full statement in Locke v.
-United States was: ‘It may be added, that the term ‘probable cause,’ according to its usual acceptation, means less than evidence which would justify condemnation; and, in all cases of seizure, has a fixed and well known meaning.
+‘Marshall’s full statement in Locke v. the United States was: ‘It may be added, that the term ‘probable cause,’ according to its usual acceptation, means less than evidence which would justify condemnation; and, in all cases of seizure, has a fixed and well-known meaning.
 It imports a seizure made under circumstances which warrant suspicion.’
 7 Cranch (U.S.) 339, 348, 3 L.Ed.
 364 (367).’

 The question then is whether in view of all of these circumstances it is reasonable and consistent with the purpose and the effective enforcement of the Fourth Amendment to deny disclosure of the informer upon a challenge to the existence of probable cause.
 We think the public can be accorded the benefit of the informer privilege without a significant dilution of the Fourth Amendment.